 Recording the results and details of experimental procedures is an important part of all laboratory work.
 You must do as much as possible of this in the laboratory, using the lab notebook to avoid forgetting anything, but some may have to be done in your own time soon after the lab session.
 The major things to record are:

-What you did (substances, quantities, times, temperatures etc.).
+What you did (substances, quantities, times, temperatures, simulation parameters, etc.).
 This includes instrument details and specific information on the set up and methods used.

 What you observed and measured.
 This could be physical observations, such as colour changes, or references to samples submitted.
 This will also include saving and cataloguing any data you collect.